 To calculate the depreciation under this method, follow the following steps:

-Determine the assets opening book value and the residual value.
-Also the remaining useful life of the asset.
+Determine the asset opening book value and the residual value—also the remaining useful life of the asset.

 Straight line depreciation rate= cost -expected residual value/expected useful life of asset

 Determine the double-declining balance rate by multiplying the straight-line depreciation rate by 2

 Double declining balance rate= 2* straight-line depreciation rate.